nachocaru/xaprb.com/content/blog/2008-06-28-mysql-challenge-limit-rows-accessed-not-rows-returned.md

   - MySQL
   - user defined variables
 ---
 Dear reader, this is a challenge.
-How&#8217;s your MySQL prowess?
+How's your MySQL prowess?
 You know about LIMIT: it cuts off the results at the specified number.

 <pre>mysql&gts; select actor_id from sakila.actor where actor_id % 5 = 0 limit 5;
 +----------+